minhealthnz/nz-covid-data/README.md

 ## Case data

-The `cases` directory contains data related to COVID-19 cases included the _case demographics_ csv file that was formerly hosted on the Ministry of Health's website
+The `cases` directory contains data related to COVID-19 cases including the _case demographics_ csv file that was formerly hosted on the Ministry of Health's website

 ## Vaccine data